wp-plugins/wp-ultra-simple-paypal-shopping-cart/readme.txt

 * To add the 'Add to Cart' button on the sidebar use the widget.
 * To add the 'Add to Cart' button on you theme's template files, use the following function: <?php echo print_wp_cart_button_for_product('PRODUCT-NAME', PRODUCT-PRICE); ?> .
 Replace PRODUCT-NAME and PRODUCT-PRICE with the actual name and price.
 You can use price and shipping variation too.
 * To add the shopping cart to a post or page (eg. checkout page) simply add the shortcode [show_wp_shopping_cart] to a post or page or use the sidebar widget to add the shopping cart to the sidebar.
 The shopping cart will only be visible in a post or page when a customer adds a product.

+* You must use [validate_wp_shopping_cart] shortcode on another page if you want to use the 3 steps process.
+1. Create a page with the shortcode [validate_wp_shopping_cart]
+2. Create a page with your form (Cform2 is the better choice) and do the following configuration to your form:
+3. Uncheck "Ajax enabled",
+4. Go to Form Settings, Core Form Admin / Email Options section, Redirect option, and check enable alternative success page (redirect), plus past your final page's URL (the page who contain [show_wp_shopping_cart] tag)
+5. Create a page with the shortcode [show_wpus_shopping_cart]

 **Using Shipping**
 1. To use per product shipping cost use the following shortcode text in you post/page.